chadblack/465S2017/schedule.md

 4. "Indigenous Views of Conquest":  selections from the Florentine Codex, Book 12, and the Annals of Tlatelolco

-**Thursday (Apr 27)** La Malinche y los chingados

-1. Karttunen, Frances.
+5. Karttunen, Frances.
 Between Worlds: Interpreters, Guides, and Survivors.
 New
    Brunswick: Rutgers U. Press, 1994.
 (From Chapter 1 "Three Guides" and Epilogue "Their Children")

-2. Paz, Octavio.
+6. Paz, Octavio.
 The Labyrinth of Solitude: Life and Thought in Mexico.
 New
    York: Grove Press, Inc., 1961.
 (Chapter 4 "The Sons of La Malinche")

 ---